 The Trustee Board carried out a comprehensive review of the Fund's sustainability approach over 2020/2021, which led to a number of priority actions, including development of a sustainability implementation plan.
-Over the course of this Fund year, the Trustees achieved further progress on the completion of the priority items, which included revisiting investment beliefs as they relate to sustainability, carrying out the annual comprehensive carbon foot-printing exercise for the Fund's investments, understanding the Fund's progress in its carbon journey plan and enhancing the Fund's global credit bond fund with a sustainability focus.
+Over the course of this Scheme year, the Trustee achieved further progress on the completion of the priority items, which included carrying out the annual comprehensive carbon foot-printing exercise for the Fund's investments, understanding the Fund's progress in its carbon journey plan and enhancing the Fund's emerging market equity and property funds with a sustainability focus.
 The Trustee Board also continued to meet its commitments for investment in the climate focused impact funds, launched by Univest Company.